Stem cell therapy and autism

 To date, Future Health Biobank has released four cord blood stem cell samples for clients.
 The samples were used in therapy at the Duke Centre University clinical trial.
 These samples were all stored after birth from the child’s umbilical cord at our dedicated laboratory.

-As an alternative to cord blood stem cell banking, you can also store your child’s milk teeth our dental pulp banking service.
+As an alternative to cord blood stem cell banking, you can also store your child’s milk teeth using our dental pulp banking service.
 Stem cells within dental pulp also have the regenerative potential to treat autism and other tissue-related disorders.

 Many parents and healthcare professionals approach us seeking information for children that are diagnosed with ASD.
 Our guidance for therapy page provides useful links to the latest developments in stem cell therapies for autism.